 Jumanji by Chris Van Allsburg

-Peter and Judy discover an old game which plays like no other and opens up a dangerous and adventurous world.
-A highly imaginative picture book which is great to read with eight-year-olds.
+Peter and Judy discover an old game that plays like no other and opens up a dangerous and adventurous world.
+A highly imaginative picture book that is great to read with eight-year-olds.

 Julian, Secret Agent by Ann Cameron